The Strokes: First Impressions of Earth and hiatus (2005–2007)

-In late September 2005, "Juicebox", the first single from the Strokes' then unreleased third album, was leaked online, forcing the single's release date to be advanced.
+In late September 2005, "Juicebox", the first single from The Strokes' then unreleased third album, was leaked online, forcing the single's release date to be advanced.
 The single was then released as an exclusive on online download services.
-"Juicebox" became the Strokes' second UK Top 10 hit, as well as their second US Modern Rock Top 10 success.
-During November and December 2005 the Strokes did a promotional tour for the still unreleased album, which involved doing one-off shows in major cities around the world.
-Their third album, First Impressions of Earth, was released on December 30, 2005, in Germany and January 3, 2006, elsewhere.
+"Juicebox" became The Strokes' second UK Top 10 hit, as well as their second US Modern Rock Top 10 success.
+During November and December 2005 The Strokes did a promotional tour for the still unreleased album, which involved doing one-off shows in major cities around the world.
+Their third album, First Impressions of Earth, was released on January 3, 2006.
 It received mixed reviews and debuted at number four in the U.S. and number one in the UK, the latter being a first for the band.
 In Japan, it went gold within the first week of release.
 It was also the most downloaded album for two weeks on iTunes.
 Fraiture claimed that the album was "like a scientific breakthrough".
 In January 2006, the band then made their second appearance on Saturday Night Live playing "Juicebox" and "You Only Live Once".
 The album was somewhat a departure from the band's two previous albums.
 One reason for this was a switch of producers from Gordon Raphael to David Kahne.
 Despite its initial strong sales, First Impressions of Earth received the worst reception, both commercially and critically, of all their albums.